 It is none other than the peony.

-Peonies might be relatively less popular that the flowers mentioned above, but you can find them in a variety of arrangements from grand opening flower stands, wedding bouquets and more.
+Peonies might be relatively less popular that the flowers mentioned above, but you can find them in a variety of arrangements provided by florists such as grand opening flower stands, wedding bouquets and more.

 Find out more about this underrated flower by reading on!

 What’s in a Name?

 The name of the peony flower originated in the Ancient Greek pantheon and the mythology surrounding it.
 Legend has it, Paeon, a medical student of Asclepius and a healer to the gods, angered Asclepius - the Ancient Greek god of medicine - by performing better than what Asclepius could respect.

 Infuriated and acting out of a sense of jealousy, Asclepius threatened to kill Paeon.
 Zeus, the King of the Gods, preserved Paeon's life by turning him into a flower which today is known as the peony.